sandkum5/intersight_backup_restore/README.md

+### Not for Production Use.
+Use it at your own discretion.

 # intersight_backup_restore
 - Repo to backup Orgs, Policies, Pools, Profiles etc using Python.
 - Create the objects under a different account or recreate in the same account using Terraform.